China’s Didi suspends 1 carpooling service after killing

 The victim had used the carpooling service in the afternoon and after getting into a car had sent a text message to her friends calling for help, police said.

-Didi Chuxing will halt its “Hitch” service at midnight on Monday, it said, referring to a carpooling service, one of several ride-hailing options available on Didi’s platform.
+Didi Chuxing will halt its “Hitch” service starting Monday, it said, referring to a carpooling service, one of several ride-hailing options available on Didi’s platform.

+The company acknowledged that it failed to respond promptly to a possible warning sign about the driver who allegedly killed the woman on Friday, saying that the platform had received a complaint a day earlier from another passenger about him.

+That passenger had complained that the driver repeatedly asked her to sit in front, drove them to a remote spot, and followed her for a while even after she got off the car, Didi Chuxing said in a statement.